tokio-rs/tracing/tracing-mock/README.md

 ## Overview

-[`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.
-This crate provides constructors for mock `tracing` objects to allow testing of `tracing` itself as well as crates that use it.
+[`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information. `tracing-mock` provides mock `tracing` objects that are useful in testing `tracing`  itself and crates that use `tracing`.

 *Compiler support: [requires `rustc` 1.49+][msrv]*